All4Labels/website/cookie/pG8arc.md

 ---
 layout: co
 permalink: /cookie/pG8arc
-content1: Wenn du willst
+content1: Wenn du willst, was du noch nie gehabt hast, dann tu, was du noch nie getan hast.
-content2: undefined
+content2: If you want what you've never had, then do what you've never done
 ---